Skip to main content

 A broadband line lays on grass next to a farm.

-Because many state grant programs for construction projects are funded in whole or in part with state dollars, grant recipients and project owners must adhere to prevailing-wage requirements enforced by the Minnesota Department of Labor and Industry (DLI).
+Because many state grant programs for construction and public works projects are funded in whole or in part with state dollars, grant recipients and project owners must adhere to prevailing-wage requirements enforced by the Minnesota Department of Labor and Industry (DLI).
 Specifically, prevailing wage applies to projects that are estimated to cost more than $25,000.

 What is prevailing wage?